dankuck/dankuck.github.io/_posts/2017-01-25-bet-hedging.md

 For the last round, I didn't have good data to differentiate the teams, so I picked the teams with the most aggressive players as recorded by <a href="http://hockeyfights.com/">hockeyfights.com</a>.

-I entered my bracket and another hockey-ignoramous like me did, too.
+I entered my bracket and another hockey-ignoramus like me did, too.
 That's when I got the bright idea to hedge my bet.
 I traded him half of my bracket for half of his.
 Since neither of us knew much, this was probably a fair trade at the time.

 Now we were both twice as likely to win.
 But we'd each win half as much.